Older Adults & Opioids

 In Nov.
 2021, the CDC released provisional data indicating the there were an estimated 100,306 drug overdose deaths in the US during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before.
 Deaths increased from synthetic opioids (primarily fentanyl), methamphetamines, cocaine, and semi-synthetic opioids (such as prescription pain medication).
-Older adults are included in these numbers.
+Older adults are included in these numbers but often overlooked as a vulnerable population in this area.
 This VIRTUAL webinar series will examine the history of drug use, current status, and unique approaches to care of special populations.

 Opioid Overdose Prevention – Narcan Training